mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose exec nextcloud-mariadb mysql --defaults-group-suffix=_backup mysql -e 'SHOW STATUS LIKE "wsrep_cluster_status"'
 ```

 When the network issue resolves after replacing the faulty switch, Galera should be able to resume the group communication and replication automatically, by merging the state of the nodes and form a new `Primary` component.
-If merging is not possible or could cause conflicts, Galera will stay down and require manual intervention to promote one of the node as Primary (a.k.a bootstrap).
+If merging is not possible or could cause conflicts, Galera will stay down and require manual intervention to promote one of the nodes as Primary (a.k.a bootstrap).

 Before bootstrapping a partitioned cluster, compare the `wsrep_last_committed` value on every node by using this command:
 ```bash